 Students are assigned a faculty advisor during the program's orientation.
 These same faculty members will typically be your advisor throughout the program.
 You are encouraged to email with your advisor to discuss any and all aspects of your experiences.
-Students meet with their advisor, at a minimum, twice each semester during the program to discuss academic performance, professional development and to discuss potential areas for improvement.
+Students meet with their advisor, at a minimum, twice each semester during the didactic phase, and once per semester during the clinical phase of the program to discuss academic performance, professional development and potential areas for improvement.
 These individuals are committed to seeing you succeed in the program and as a future PA.
 They are to be utilized as a mentor and advisor.
-Faculty are available to assist in the timely access and referral of students to the Wellness Center or other departments for support services, when warranted..
+Faculty are available to assist in the timely access and referral of students to the Wellness Center or other departments for support services, when warranted.
 See Appendix B for links to on campus services.